 Another reason drug and alcohol rehab centers in Missouri can benefit you is that the staff is available in the case of relapse or to answer any questions or concerns you may have along the way.
-Some things that you discussed with your counselor during the beginning phase will not be so clear until later on.
+Some things that you discussed with your counselor initially may not become clear until the later phases of treatment.
 You can also ask to adjust certain things you don’t feel comfortable with.

 What to Expect at Rehab

 Once you have made your choice and after your initial consultation and medical checkup, you are ready to start the steep road to recovery.
-The difficulty of going through the detox phase, where your body is cleansed from the substance, depends on many factors and every patient is different.
+The process of going through the detox phase, where your body is cleansed from the substance, depends on many factors and every patient is different and might be challenging.
 Our staff will work with you and adjust treatments as needed.

 Inpatient vs. Outpatient Drug and Alcohol Rehab Centers in Missouri

 One of the most common dilemmas for people entering a drug rehab facility in Missouri is choosing between inpatient and outpatient programs.
 While the higher cost of an inpatient treatment plan may be a significant consideration, you should also take into account some of the disadvantages of choosing a treatment plan that allows you to return home.